 Starchitecture Is Not Modern Architecture

 The contemporary architecture that bothers Mr. Shubow is not Modernism.
-More, it is rather something similar to what Mannerism was to Classicism.
-It uses some of its words but has different topics, different ideas.
+Moreover, it is rather something similar to what Mannerism was to Classicism.
+It uses some of its words but has different topics, and different ideas.

 What Modern Architecture Is